Improving Multi-label Recognition using Class Co-Occurrence Probabilities: Related Works

 \subsection{Vision-Language Models for MLR}

-VLMs learn representations that are transferable to a wide range of downstream tasks such as classification \cite{adapter1,adapter2,adapter3,adapter4}, retrieval \cite{ret,ret2}, and segmentation\cite{seg2,open-nerf,csl} by aligning hundreds of millions of image-text(prompts) pairs.
-Such approaches commonly focus on learning prompts suitable for these downstream tasks \cite{coop}. \cite{dualcoop} adapts VLMs for MLR, proposing to learn a pair of prompts associated with the presence/ absence of each class.
+VLMs learn representations that are transferable to a wide range of downstream tasks such as recognition \cite{gest_rec,adapter1,adapter2,adapter3}, retrieval \cite{ret,ret3,ret2}, and segmentation\cite{seg2,open-nerf,csl} by aligning hundreds of millions of image-text(prompts) pairs.
+Such approaches commonly focus on learning prompts suitable for these downstream tasks \cite{coop}. \cite{dualcoop} adapts VLMs for MLR, proposing to learn only a pair of prompts associated with the presence/ absence of each class while keeping the VLM itself frozen.
 Text embeddings extracted from the learned prompts are used to gather local evidence from the image features extracted by the VLM, which is then aggregated and combined.
-On the other hand, SCPNet \cite{scpnet} is another VLM based approach for MLR which uses the similarity between the class prompt embedding from VLMs to train a classifier for each class.
-In these methods, classifiers for each class are independent of those for other classes, not making use of any contextual information during inference on an image.
+SCPNet \cite{scpnet} is another VLM based approach for MLR, differing from \cite{dualcoop} in its use of a GCN to help learn text embeddings for the presence/absence prompts.
+The GCN models priors derived from class name similarities in CLIP's embedding space, enforcing these priors during prompt learning. \cite{scpnet} also augments training with a self supervised contrastive loss.
+Both these methods learn independent prompt-based classifiers (as VLM is frozen), not making any use of co-occurrence information during inference.
+Our method instead learns inter-dependent classifiers by using a GCN to enhance predictions made by the VLM.
+The inter-dependent classifiers model and make use of conditional probabilities during both training and inference and use co-occurrence information from the actual training dataset.